Do expats from Illinois still owe Illinois state taxes?

 Flexibility and mobility

-Moreover, the absence of state income taxes simplifies your tax filing process.
-You will only need to file federal taxes, reducing the complexity and potential for errors in your tax returns, making financial management more straightforward.
+Moreover, the lack of state income taxes simplifies your tax filing process.
+You need to file and pay only federal taxes, reducing both the complexity and potential for errors in your tax returns, making the management of your financial affairs more straightforward.

 Florida Residency information

-How to leave Illinois tax residency?
+How to end your Illinois tax residency?

 1) Establish new residency

-• Secure a Residential Address: Obtain a residential address in your new state.
+• Secure a Residential Address: Obtain a residential address in your new (tax-free) state.
 This is the most critical step in establishing a new domicile.
 You can use a domicile service that provides a residential address, assists with mail forwarding, and helps establish your new residency.

-• File a Declaration of Domicile if required: Some states, like Florida, require a formal declaration to confirm your new domicile.
+• File a Declaration of Domicile if available: Some states, like Florida, allow you to file a formal declaration, under oath, confirming your intent to make that state your new domicile.

 Reference guides may provide additional help for specific states: